JosueBCe/CommerceIt/README.md

 - Navigation through the app with stack navigation
 * List of products searchable by title or product description
 * Grid of products photos
-* Button to add product to the cart
+* Button to add the product to the cart
 * Button to view the product in the Single Product Screen

 #### Products Screen:
-* Hero image with adapted background to adjust to the user screen size
+* Hero image with adapted background to adjust to the user's screen size
-* Filterable list of products, matching products by category, price range and from cheaper price to higher
+* Filterable list of products, matching products by category, price range, and from cheaper price to higher

 #### Cart Screen:
-* Hero image background adapted to adjust to the user screen size
+* Hero image background adapted to adjust to the user's screen size
-* List of items addeed to the cart.
+* List of items added to the cart.
 * Asynchronous methods for adding, updating, and deleting items in the cart list using Async Storage.

 ### Styling:

 #### React Native StyleSheet
-* Complementary sytles
+* Complementary styles
 * Consistency in design and color choice
 * IOS and Android styles support
 * Adaptable layout
 * Minimalist
-* Respect of white spaces and hierarchy of font texts
+* Respect for white spaces and hierarchy of font texts

 ### More features: